kemii114/portfolio/README.md

 <!--Section 2: List 3-4 key projects-->
 ## MY PORTFOLIO

-*A glimpse of some of the projects I've done.*
+*A glimpse of some of GoCaboo Expansion Project I've done.*

 **Freedcamp Software.**

-GoCaboo Expansion Project.
 ![image](1 Freedcamp.jpg)

 Freedcamp has significantly enhanced my ability to manage projects efficiently by offering a centralized platform for collaboration, progress tracking, and task management, resulting in smoother project execution and better outcomes.